 Sitting places added stress and pressure on the back because it transfers the body’s full weight onto the buttocks and thighs.
 Sitting for long periods can cause pressure to increase on the discs, which can lead to severe/chronic back pain.
 Sitting also takes a toll on the lower extremities.
-As the blood stays in the legs and feet this creates a sluggish return of blood to the heart.
+As the blood stays in the legs and feet, this creates a sluggish return of blood to the heart.

-In addition to sitting proper body mechanics are not implemented.
+In addition to sitting, proper body mechanics are not implemented.
 Most of us sit with an improper posture, which can not only cause physical discomfort but also contributes to other health problems, which include:

-Using a well-made ergonomic chair can help reduce fatigue, discomfort, increase blood flow, reduce injury, and increase job productivity.
+Using a well-made ergonomic chair can help reduce fatigue, and discomfort, increase blood flow, reduce injury, and increase job productivity.

 Use a chair with casters either in the form of a pivoting roller/with wheels and a 5-point base to make movement easier.
-There are different types of casters, some for carpet use, and soft wheel casters for hard surfaces like tile and linoleum.
+There are different types of casters, some for carpet use and soft wheel casters for hard surfaces like tile and linoleum.
 Rubber locking casters can help prevent tipping.
 Also, choose a chair that swivels easily.

-Also, a chair with tilting adjustments allows the individual the ability to a forward working posture or a properly reclined posture.
+Also, a chair with tilting adjustments allows the individual the ability to have a forward working posture or a properly reclined posture.
 Some seat pans also have a sliding mechanism that can be beneficial.
-This means small and tall users are able to adjust the distance of the seat pan from the backrest.
+This means small and tall users can adjust the seat pan’s distance from the backrest.

 Pretty much all chairs come with a seat height adjustment.
 A properly adjusted seat means that your feet can rest properly on the floor while the upper body is aligned with the computer, display, and keyboard.
-Hydraulic adjustments are standard on most chairs, but there are pneumatic adjustments that allow you to adjust the seat height while sitting on the chair.
+Hydraulic adjustments are standard on most chairs, but pneumatic adjustments allow you to adjust the seat height while sitting on the chair.
 Keep in mind the mechanism to adjust the seat should be easy to reach.

 The chair recline/tilt adjustment changes the angle of the entire seat.
 Like with the backrest angle adjustability, a reclined chair transfers upper body weight to the backrest of the chair.
 However, locking the backrest in one position is not recommended or beneficial for the back.

-Keep in mind the cleaning and maintenance that goes into the chair when choosing which.
+Remember the cleaning and maintenance that goes into the chair when choosing which.
 Upholstery is the most common covering but is not the easiest to keep clean.
 Vinyl and leather covers are easy to clean but don’t breathe well and can generate heat in the legs.

 Other than using an ergonomic chair, here are some precautions to minimize discomfort and injury while sitting: